 St Ives

-• Flapjackery – fully gluten free and the perfect spot to pick up some treats, they do mega flapjacks and chocolates.
+- Flapjackery – fully gluten free and the perfect spot to pick up some treats, they do mega flapjacks and chocolates.
 They use gluten free oats for everything.
+Get the Florentine flapjack, it’s my fave!

-• Searoom – it seems they are now able to cater well for coeliacs, with a selection of gluten free tapas (a few years ago when I visited they couldn’t cater for me).
-I’ll check them out in August when I visit.
+- Silco Bar & Kitchen – it seems they are now able to cater well for coeliacs, readers report, with a selection of gluten free tapas (a few years ago when I visited they couldn’t cater for me, but I think ownership or processes have changed).
+Loads of gf marked on their online menu.

-• The Yellow Canary – this is one that bounces in and out of the guide, as over the years people have had varying experiences here.
+- The Yellow Canary – this is one that bounces in and out of the guide, as over the years people have had varying experiences here.
 I’ve only had good feedback recently, so am adding it back in!
-It has been recently recommended to me as good for gluten free pasty and sadnwich options.
+It has been recently recommended to me as good for gluten free pasties.

 For really good fish and chips, check out Becks Fish and Chips in Carbis Bay (details above), as this is right next to St Ives.